pyari-k/pyari-k.github.io/_posts/2022-11-14-Looker-As-A-Visualisation-Tool.md

 ### Access rights to the looker dashboards
 Like in the case of google drive, one can share the dashboards via email IDs.
 It is a nice and trivial feature of Looker studio.
-You may take a look at this [video](https://youtu.be/EJZ_eeQwVHI), to see this in action.
+You may take a look at this [video](https://youtu.be/EJZ_eeQwVHI), to see this feature in action.

 ### Edit mode and view mode
 A dashboard has two type of users.
 The one who is creating the dashboard and the one who is viewing the end results.
 Looker hence has two modes.
 The one who is creating the dashboard can switch between the modes so that she/he gets a feel of how the end user gets to see the final dashboard.
 Yet another [video](https://youtu.be/wR30WdA-6r8) is linked here to demonstrate this feature.

 So, we are hitting some of the coolest features of looker.
-Don't you think that it is good to leave the end user do some exploration on the dashboard themselves.
+Don't you think that it is good to leave the end user do some exploration on the dashboard themselves?
 Looker dashboards can be made dynamic with the help of controls like:
 * slider
 * date picker
 * drop down list

 ### Slider
 A slider helps you to choose the values in a given range.
-In our case, we can probably say, show me the first 100 books.
+With this data set, we can probably say, show me the first 100 books.
 Or show us what number of books were purchased paying more than INR 500?
 This is how a slider would look like:

  ![_config.yml]({{ site.baseurl }}/images/05_ds_slider.png)